 A Brief History

-The following is a brief history of the Trent Rowing Club, adapted from an article written by the late David Neale in 1994, and updated on an annual basis.
+The following is a brief history of the Trent Rowing Club, adapted from an article written by the late David Neale in 1994, and periodically updated.

 Trent Rowing Club is one the oldest sporting clubs in Burton upon Trent.
 We can trace the Club’s amateur history back to 1863, when all Rowing Clubs in the country were brought under the auspices of the Amateur Rowing Association (ARA).
 But the Club also had a professional history in the years before with one recorded win at Derby Regatta in 1859 when it won a prize of 20 Gold Sovereigns for a four oared success.